ShreenidhiHD/HumaniPy/humani_py/docs/movements.md

 ## Overview

 The `random_mouse_move` function is part of the `movements` feature in HumaniPy.
-It simulates human-like mouse movements, designed to mimic real user interactions when automating web browsing.
+It simulates **true** human-like mouse movements using Bezier curves and Selenium's `ActionChains`.
+This replaces the older method of scrolling to elements, providing a much more realistic and undetectable interaction.

 ## Function Signature